capital-int/laravel-azure-middleware/README.md

 ## A note to Capital developers

-This is a private fork of https://github.com/rootinc/laravel-azure-middleware.
+This is a fork of https://github.com/rootinc/laravel-azure-middleware.
 The middleware was last patched on 9th October 2021, however the patch was never released.
-In order to apply better control over the repository it has been forked for internal Capital use.
+In order to apply better control over the repository it has been forked for our use.

 ## Details